SourabhRanka/docs/src/guide/essentials/list.md

 ## `v-for` with a Range {#v-for-with-a-range}

 `v-for` can also take an integer.
-In this case it will repeat the template that many times, based on a range of `1...n`.
+In this case, it will repeat the template that many times, based on a range of `1...n`.

 ```vue-html
 <span v-for="n in 10">{{ n }}</span>